umbraco/UmbracoDocs/Tutorials/Creating-a-Custom-Dashboard/index.md

 ## Creating the dashboard view

-Next we will create a html file inside this folder called 'WelcomeDashboard.html' the html file will contain a fragment of a html document and so does not need &lt;html&gt;&lt;head&gt;&lt;body&gt; entities.
+Next we will create a HTML file inside this folder called 'WelcomeDashboard.html' the html file will contain a fragment of a html document and so does not need &lt;html&gt;&lt;head&gt;&lt;body&gt; entities.

 Add the following html to the WelcomeDashboard.html